Cradev/browser-extensions/userscripts/readme.md

 ## Userscripts

-This folder contains userscripts (read: Greasemonkey) I create.
-They will only be tested and confirmed working with Firefox + Greasemonkey.
+Collection of various userscripts I create.
+They have all been developed for Firefox and Greasemonkey.